Blog Posts

 Mapping China’s Semiconductor Industry Using Graph Analytics and Public Data

-08/26/21 8 minute read
+3 minute read

 Update as of November 2022: Chip Suppliers React to New Export Controls on Chinese Semiconductor Industry

-Beijing has made China’s semiconductor development and manufacturing capabilities a priority, in part due to U.S. export controls limiting China’s access to U.S. technologies.
+Beijing has made semiconductor development and manufacturing a priority, in part due to U.S. export controls limiting China’s access to U.S. technologies.
 The number of companies that have registered as semiconductor firms in China has increased by 700 percent since 2010, according to an analysis by the Financial Times.

-Using graph analytics to map China’s semiconductor industry
+Using public data to map the industry

-We then followed each of these companies’ ownership links upstream up to three layers of ownership from the original entity.
-This resulted in approximately 35,000 unique entities that are direct or indirect shareholders of semiconductor companies.
+• 35,000 unique entities that are direct or indirect shareholders of semiconductor companies.
 We used this list to identify the state-run agencies and investment vehicles that fund semiconductor companies.

 China’s semiconductor industry is concentrated in the country’s eastern and southern coasts, hubs of technology and capital.
-More than half of the country’s semiconductor firms are located in Jiangsu Province, Guangdong Province, and Shanghai, according to the registered addresses of the companies in our sample.
+More than half of the semiconductor firms are located in Jiangsu Province, Guangdong Province, and Shanghai, according to the registered addresses of the companies in our sample.

 Fig. 1: Map of the People’s Republic of China with provinces shaded based on the number of semiconductor companies located in each province.